simpulton/angularjs-greensock-timeline/README.md

-angularjs-greensock-slideshow
+Slideshow Using AngularJS and Greensock Timeline
 =============================

-Full page slideshow built in AngularJS and Greensock.
+An AngularJS slideshow using the Greensock timeline.